waynodiablo/Oystercard/practice_project_week/introduction.md

 ## What is a successful project?

 This is not a test, nor a challenge to see how many features you can cram into a few days.
-Far more important is that you have 1 feature that is fully tested end-to-end, and that you have worked well together as a team using Agile methodologies.
+Far more important is that you have one feature that is fully tested end-to-end, and that you have worked well together as a team using Agile methodologies.

 ## What technology should we use?